Algerians

-Algerians (الجزائريون) are the citizens and nationals of the People's Democratic Republic of Algeria.
-The majority of the country's population is composed of Arabs who make up 85% of the population, and there is a Berber minority of 15%.
+Algerians (الجزائريون, /ar/) are the citizens and nationals of Algeria.
+The majority of the country's population speaks Algerian Arabic, while Berber languages are spoken by a significant minority, estimated at around 15% of the population.
 The term also applies more broadly to any people who are of Algerian nationality, sharing a common culture and identity, as well as those who natively speak Algerian Arabic or other languages of Algeria.

 In addition to the approximately 46 million residents of Algeria, there is a large Algerian diaspora as part of the wider Arab diaspora.
 Considerable Algerian populations can be found in France, Belgium, Spain, Italy, and the United Kingdom; with smaller notable concentrations in other Arab states as well as non-Arab countries such as the United States, and Canada.

 Ethnic groups

 The majority of the population of Algeria is Arab, constituting between 75% and 80% to 85% of the population.
 Berbers on the other hand make up between 15% and 20% to 24% of the population.
 According to Britannica, the country's population is 73.6% Arab, 23.2% Berber, 3% Arabized Berber, and 0.2% other.
 Centuries of Arab migrations to the Maghreb from the Arabian Peninsula and the Levant since the 7th century Muslim conquest have significantly altered Algeria's demographic landscape, culturally and linguistically.
 Berbers, Phoenicians, Romans, Byzantines and Turks as well as other ethnic groups have contributed to the culture and languages of the Algerian population.

 Descendants of Andalusi refugees are also present in the population of Algiers and other cities.
 Moreover, Spanish was spoken by these Aragonese and Castillian Morisco descendants deep into the 18th century, and even Catalan was spoken at the same time by Catalan Morisco descendants in the small town of Grish El-Oued.

 The Arab population of Algeria is a result of the inflow of sedentary and nomadic Arab tribes from Arabia since the Muslim conquest of the Maghreb in the 7th century with a major wave in the 11th century.
 The Berbers are divided into many groups with varying languages.
 The largest of these are the Kabyles, who live in the Kabylia region east of Algiers, the Chaoui of North-East Algeria, the Tuaregs in the southern desert and the Shenwa people of North Algeria.

 During the colonial period, there was a large (15% in 1960) European population who became known as Pied-Noirs.
 They were primarily of French, Spanish and Italian origin.
 Almost all of this population left during the war of independence or immediately after its end.